OdeyaSadoun/CoronaManagementSystemForHMO/README.md

 ## Overview
 The current project contains 2 sets for the 2 homework assignments that were required to be submitted.
-First system - Twitter towers, and second system - Corona management system for the HMO.
+The first system - is Twitter towers, and the second system - is the Corona management system for the HMO.

 ## Table of Contents
 - [System 1: Twitter Towers](#system-1-twitter-towers)